Is being a Dallas Cowboys Cheerleader a full-time job?

 In a current hairstyle that compliments your features.
 Make sure your hair does not hide your face.
-You may call Premier Atelier at 214-696-4074 to schedule an appointment for a DCC audition consultation.
-Premier Atelier has been proudly serving the DCC for over a decade.
+You may call Halcyon Days Salon and Spa at 214-346-0731 to schedule an appointment for a DCC audition consultation.

 How will I know if my application was received and accepted?

 You will receive an e-mail stating that your application was accepted.
 Please wait until one week prior to auditions if you have not received this e-mail to call the DCC office.
 Candidates must use an e-mail address for communication.